phylum-dev/documentation/docs/knowledge_base/continuous_monitoring.md

 If the new vulnerability does not cause a policy violation, nothing will happen.

-If a new policy violation is generated, the package and project will reflect that and the package will not longer be suppressed if it was previously in a suppressed state.
+If a new policy violation is generated, the package and project will reflect that and the package will no longer be suppressed if it was previously in a suppressed state.
 Additionally, any [notifications](https://docs.phylum.io/docs/notifications) the project/group has configured will be triggered.

 ## How to Activate